Log In

 Otherwise, consider listing yourself on pet minding or pet sitting sites, completing market research online surveys, offering babysitting or childminding services, putting your time and skills to work via an online marketplace, or have a good declutter at home and sell items you no longer need or want.

-There are options available if you need them.
-You may be surprised by how much extra cash you can make, and it might even become something you enjoy or decide to continue on an ongoing basis!
+There are options available if you look hard enough.
+You may be surprised by how much extra cash you can make—it might even become something you enjoy or decide to continue on an ongoing basis!

 8. Join forces and share the load